-READ CAREFULLY BEFORE SIGNING I, Lindsay L. Koren (Print name) Criminal history record information to the City Clerk's Office or Licensing Authority.
+I, Lindsay L. Koren, Owner/Operator of the business, hereby authorize the release of any (Print name) criminal history record information to the City Clerk's Office or Licensing Authority.
 I understand that this information shall become public record, and I hereby waive any rights of privacy with respect hereto.
 I further stipulate that I am aware that deliberate falsification of the information herein shall be sufficient cause for denial of a license to operate the business.
 This application is accurate and true to the best of my knowledge.

-Applicant Signature: Sundley Ser Date: 3/16/23 FOR OFFICE USE ONLY Approved Denied FIRE INSPECTOR D J J J J J J J J J Application date:
+Applicant Signature: Sinding La Date: 3/16/23 555 -

+FOR OFFICE USE ONLY